 Students from local high schools work closely with their instructors in Haystack’s studios.

-, a three-day studio program for area high school students, was held from September 19–21.
+, an annual, a three-day studio program for area high school students, was held from September 19–21.
 For twenty-two years the program has provided students with the opportunity to participate in workshops

 in craft media taught by professional artists.
 Students and chaperones live on campus throughout the program and, in addition to studio time, faculty artists present work and share their ideas, inspiration, and creative processes, each evening.